Jarren Duran Player Props: Red Sox vs. Cubs

 - The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.05).
+- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.04).

-- Cubs pitchers combine to give up 94 home runs (one per game), the fifth-fewest in the league.
+- The Cubs surrender the fifth-fewest home runs in baseball (95 total, one per game).

-- Stroman aims for his 10th victory when he makes the start for the Cubs, his 20th of the season.
-He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.
+- Steele (9-2) is trying for his 10th victory when he takes the mound for the Cubs in his 17th start of the season.
+He's put together a 2.56 ERA in 91 1/3 innings pitched, with 81 strikeouts.

-- In his most recent appearance on Thursday, July 6 against the Milwaukee Brewers, the righty went five innings, giving up four earned runs while surrendering four hits.
+- In his most recent appearance on Thursday, July 6 against the Milwaukee Brewers, the lefty tossed six innings, allowing three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.